 An electronic record is a piece of documentary evidence because stored in the electronic device.
 Like WhatsApp, the messages stored in the mobile phone.
 When I want to produce such messages as evidence, I need to convert those messages into a readable format.
 After that, you can present it before the court as evidence in a printable form.

 When it is printed on paper or copied from the mobile or laptop, it may be possible that during such process some changes may occur.
 These changes can raise doubt about the genuineness of the document.

 Indian Evidence Act has amended in the year 2000 to make electronic evidence admissible in a specific condition.
-According to section 65 A, every electronic evidence shall be proved in the manner provided in section 65 B. section 65 B laid down the procedure for admissibility of the electronic document.
+According to section 65 A, every electronic evidence shall be proved in the manner provided in section 65 B. Section 65 B laid down the procedure for admissibility of the electronic document.

-It is necessary to prove the genuineness of electronic device and output of such equipment.
+It is necessary to prove the genuineness of the electronic device and output of such equipment.
 These are the requirement for admissibility of electronic document: